 Specially Trained To Treat Adults

-Owensboro Health Hospitalists include providers who are board-certified in Internal Medicine—meaning they know the latest medical guidelines for diagnosing and treating many adult conditions.
+Owensboro Health Medical Group - Hospitalists include providers who are board-certified in Internal Medicine—meaning they know the latest medical guidelines for diagnosing and treating many adult conditions.
 All our Hospitalists are trained in Internal Medicine and can care for patients at least 16 years old.
-If your child younger than 16 is admitted to the hospital, he or she will get care from an experienced pediatrician.
+If your child younger than 16 are admitted to the hospital, he or she will get care from an experienced pediatrician.

 Continuity Of Care